 Rozanne’s sweet spot is in gardening zones 5 – 8.
 These climates allow her to relax and spread, cascading her violet-blue blooms over the edges of containers, climbing up rock gardens, weaving through neighbouring plants, or bursting over garden edges.
 When planting Rozanne in zones 5 – 8, choose a location that receives full sun to partial shade.
 She prefers a fertile, moist soil with good drainage.
 After her first year, when Rozanne has settled in to her new garden home, she can tolerate drier conditions.

-When bringing Rozanne home to a warmer garden zone, she can perform just as vigorously if you treat her to a bit of afternoon shade.
+In warmer garden zones, Rozanne can perform just as vigorously if you treat her to a bit of afternoon shade.
 This is true in zones 7 and 8, as well as 9.
-If your summer temperatures soar, a bit of sun protection in the hottest part of the day will do her well.
+If your summer temperatures soar, try using sun protection in the hottest part of the day.
 Perhaps the best way to keep Rozanne happy in these warmer climates is to plant her in containers, which can easily be moved to a shadier location in the hotter part of the summer.
 Be sure to keep her hydrated, but not drenched, during these warm days.

 Tips for Growing Rozanne Across Zones

 No matter what gardening zone you place her in, you are likely to find yourself a steadfast and long lasting addition to your garden if you follow these tips for growing Rozanne.